GAISCE – THE PRESIDENT’S AWARD / JOB SPECIFICATION

 This is a 1-year fixed term contract.
 There is a 6-month probationary period.
 Salary information available on request.
 The appointment is covered by the Single Public Service Pension Scheme and membership of the scheme will be compulsory for the successful candidate.
 There is a holiday entitlement of 25 days in the first twelve months, excluding public holidays.
 Hours of work are 35 hours per week.
 This role involves some travel in Ireland, travel and expenses will be paid in accordance with appropriate Gaisce rates.

-Applications for the post are by application form which should be sent either by email to email@example.com with the subject line ‘Ref: Project Officer Application’ or by post in an envelope (marked ‘Private & Confidential & Ref: Project Officer Application’) to: The Operations and Development Manager, Gaisce – The President’s Award, Ratra House, North Road, Phoenix Park, Dublin D08 YD62.
+Applications for the post are by application form which should be sent either by email to firstname.lastname@example.org with the subject line ‘Ref: Project Officer Application’ or by post in an envelope (marked ‘Private & Confidential & Ref: Project Officer Application’) to: The Operations and Development Manager, Gaisce – The President’s Award, Ratra House, North Road, Phoenix Park, Dublin D08 YD62.
 Queries can be addressed to the same email address.
-No CVs will be accepted.

 Closing dates for applications is strictly 12pm Friday 14th of February 2020 with a view to interviews being held on the week of 9th of March 2020.
 It is the responsibility of successful applicants to be available for interview dates provided.